 The school makes the arrangements for girls to sit the entrance test and for it to be marked independently.
-In order to inform their choice of schools for their daughter, parents/carers are sent a notification letter (October 2021) containing information about their daughter's performance in the entrance test.
+In order to inform their choice of schools for their daughter, Parents/Carers are sent a notification letter (October 2023) containing information about their daughter's performance in the entrance test.

-At the point of the test registration, parents/carers are asked to confirm if their daughter qualifies for Pupil Premium.
-Where this is the case, proof will be requested by the school as outlined on the school website and must be provided by the parent/carer for their daughter to be treated as a Pupil Premium candidate, before their daughter sits the test.
+At the point of the test registration, Parents/Carers are asked to confirm if their daughter qualifies for Pupil Premium.
+Where this is the case, proof will be requested by the school as outlined on the school website and must be provided by the parent/carer for their daughter to be treated as a Pupil Premium candidate, before their daughter sits the test

-A qualifying score will be set for use in Stage One of the Allocations process as outlined below.
+A qualifying score will be set that is expected to be lower than the score required for other girls to gain a place for use in Stage One of the Allocations process.